-The Department of Economics at Western Michigan University hosts speakers and other events during the fall and winter semesters.
+The Department of Economics at Western Michigan University hosts speakers and other events during the fall and spring semesters.

 See the series history for past speakers and topics.

 Fridays from 3 to 4:30 p.m. in 2045 Brown Hall

 August 31, 2018

 October 15, 2018 *Note this seminar is on a Monday and will be held in 2207 Dunbar